-But "institutionalisation" does not necessarily equal "integration".
+But 'institutionalization' does not necessarily equal 'integration'.
 Evaluation can be a threatening activity.
 Many groups and organizations struggle with how to build a good evaluation capability into their everyday activities and procedures.
 This is essentially an organizational culture issue.
-The IDEKOWI recognised from the onset that the effective and beneficial use of evaluations could not therefore be contemplated without the development of a so called "evaluation culture".
-In line with the consensus nature of the Swiss political system, it is recognised that a careful balance of "top-down" and "bottom-up" processes need to be put into place to achieve such a goal.
-It would not be constructive, for instance, to impose evaluations on the federal administration without gaining the interest and support of evaluation practice within the federal administration itself.
-Therefore "bottom-up" experiences have also been integrated into this process: a representative from the federal administration's network of evaluation commissioners is also a member of the IDEKOWI.
+The IDEKOWI recognized from the onset that the effective and beneficial use of evaluations could not therefore be contemplated without the development of a so-called 'evaluation culture'.
+In line with the consensus nature of the Swiss political system, it is recognized that the attainment of a careful balance of 'top-down' and 'bottom-up' processes is necessary to achieve such a goal.
+It would not be constructive, for instance, to impose evaluations on the federal administration without gaining the interest and support for evaluation practice within the federal administration itself.
+Therefore 'bottom-up' experiences have also been integrated into this process: a representative from the federal administration's network of evaluation commissioners is also a member of the IDEKOWI.

-In this paper, I shall therefore draw on my experience within the Swiss Federal Office of Public Health (SFOPH) and as a member of the IDEKOWI to describe the uses and limitations of some of the means we have at our disposal (Guidelines and Standards) towards our common end (an evaluation culture).
-In particular I will argue that efforts towards developing an evaluation culture must include one vital ingredient - training.
+In this presentation, I shall draw on my experience within the Swiss Federal Office of Public Health (SFOPH) and as a member of the IDEKOWI to describe the uses and limitations of some of the means we have at our disposal (Guidelines and Standards) towards our common end (an evaluation culture).
+In particular I will argue that efforts towards developing an evaluation culture must include one vital ingredient: training.

-Firstly, however, I shall set out my vision of an ideal "evaluation culture".
-Then I shall explain the historical background to the development of both the SFOPH Evaluation Guidelines and SEVAL's Evaluation Standards.
-This will help clarify their uses and limitations as described in the next section.
+Firstly, however, I shall set out a vision of an ideal 'evaluation culture', then explain the historical background to the development of both the SFOPH Evaluation Guidelines and SEVAL's Evaluation Standards to help clarify their uses and limitations as described in the next section.
 Finally I shall draw out some general lessons from the (quite limited) experience we have had so far.